M-ImranIsmael/DeepInsight/README.md

 ## Acknowledgment

-The projects are trained based on these datasets:
+The projects in this repository are made possible through the use of the following datasets:

 - [Cardio Vascular Disease Dataset](https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset?resource=download)
 - [Customer Segmentation Dataset](https://www.kaggle.com/datasets/abisheksudarshan/customer-segmentation)